GusHatz/GusHatz/README.md

 - 🔭 I’m currently working on acquiring my lost skills.
 - 🌱 I’m currently attending a college of computer science(BSc - University of Derrby).
 - 👯 I’m looking to collaborate on indie and professional projects.
 - 📫 How to reach me?
-You can just email me at k0rel@proton.me or on Discord - Veils1de/Korel#2412.
+You can just email me at k0rel@proton.me or messege me on Discord at Veils1de/Korel#2412.
 - 😄 Pronouns: Korel Gus.
 - ⚡ Fun fact: 70's - 90's Music.
 D&D fun and player.
 Reading/writting/creating stories and animal lover.